-Academic Scholarships-Students with a GPA of 2.5 or better, on a 4.0 scale, can apply of an academic scholarship.
+Academic Scholarships - Students with a GPA of 2.5 or better, on a 4.0 scale, can apply of an academic scholarship.
 Applications are available on the Hill College website.
 Application deadline is June 1.

-Endowed Scholarships--Hill College offers several endowed scholarships.
+Endowed Scholarships - Hill College offers several endowed scholarships.
 Scholarship applications are available on the Hill College website.

-Activity/Departmental Scholarships--Hill College awards scholarships based on ability and/or participation in band, choir, drama, art, and for other activities as designated by the college.
+Activity/Departmental Scholarships - Hill College awards scholarships based on ability and/or participation in band, choir, drama, art, and for other activities as designated by the college.
 Scholarship awards are made by the director or department of each individual program.

-Athletic Scholarships--Scholarships in programs such as men's and women's basketball, men's and women's rodeo, men's and women's soccer, women's softball, men's baseball, women's volleyball are awarded based on ability and/or participation in the program.
+Athletic Scholarships - Scholarships in programs such as men's baseball, men's and women's basketball, men's and women's cross country/track, men's and women's rodeo, men's and women's soccer, women's softball, and women's volleyball are awarded based on ability and/or participation in the program.
 These scholarships are awarded by the coach or director of the program.

-Non-Institutional Scholarships--These scholarships are awarded to individuals by organizations and/or entities outside the institution.
+Non-Institutional Scholarships - These scholarships are awarded to individuals by organizations and/or entities outside the institution.
 Organizations and/or individual recipients are responsible for notifying Hill College by August 1 in order for the award to be credited to the student's account in time for registration.
 Non-Institutional scholarships and/or awards will be credited to a student's account only after there is a signed statement from the donor stating that payment will be made directly to the college.